Table of Contents

-Paroxysmal nocturnal hemoglobinuria as a rare disorder
+Paroxysmal nocturnal hemoglobinuria

 Etiology of PNH

-Pathophysiology and Pathogenesis of PNH
+PNH Pathophysiology and Pathogenesis

 Signs of paroxysmal nocturnal hemoglobinuria

 The side effects of hemolysis can be broken down by different manifestations in the body’s organs and pathways.
 Renal insufficiency arises due to intravascular hemolysis in PNH.
 Toxicity increases due to direct free heme in the kidney.
-Chronic hemolysis increases renal iron deposition leading to cortical scarring and infarcts.
+Chronic hemolysis increases renal iron deposition, leading to cortical scarring and infarcts.

 Diagnosis of PNH